TheVisualHub/MembraneFoundry/BurnBilayer/README.md

-# Molecular dynamics simulation at different temperature.
+# Molecular dynamics simulation at different temperatures.

 This tutorial gives you a brief introduction to molecular simulation with GROMACS using shell programming.
 In this examples we perform molecular dynamics simulation of lipid bilayer at different temperatures.